 - Dropout rate: Less than 20%; preference for smaller dropout rates

-- Ages: Adults: Adults of legal drinking age (21 and older)
+- Ages: Adults of legal drinking age (21 years and older)

-- Populations: Healthy, those with elevated chronic disease risk, those diagnosed with the highly prevalent chronic diseases (CHD/CVD, Hypertension, Type 2 DM, Osteoporosis, Osteopenia and Obesity) and those with breast cancer, colon cancer and/or prostate cancer.
+- Populations: Healthy, those with elevated chronic disease risk, those diagnosed with the highly prevalent chronic diseases (CHD/CVD, hypertension, type 2 diabetes, osteoporosis, osteopenia and obesity) and those with breast cancer, colon cancer or prostate cancer.

-Malnourished and third-world populations or disease incidence not relative to US population, e.g. malaria
+- Malnourished or third-world populations or disease incidence not relative to US population (e.g., malaria)

 Search Terms: Search Vocabulary